michael-hoss/perceptest/CONTRIBUTING.md

 ## Installations

 - See the [README.md](README.md) for general installation instructions
-- `pip install -r requirements-dev.txt` for developer dependencies
+- `pip install -r requirements-dev.txt` for the common developer dependencies
+- `cd research/subdir_name && pip install -r requirements.txt` for the dependencies of the respective project.
 - Install [buildifier](https://github.com/bazelbuild/buildtools/blob/master/buildifier/README.md) to format bazel files.
 The most basic way is to download the released binary, place it under `/usr/local/bin/`, and make it executable.

 ## Environment variables